RedDwaft/RedDwaft-docs/oldgi/interview.rst

 You might think you could reverse the order, but that doesn't help.
 If we do it this way:

-    1.Remove $1 from my wallet.
+    1. Remove $1 from my wallet.

     2. Add $1 to your wallet